Atlassian Jira Software

 System: This section contains the parameters defined specifically for the integration.
 These parameters must be configured to create the integration connection.

-4. Input the saved Client Secret (refer to step 11 of OAuth 2.0 Authentication).
+5. Input the saved Client Secret.
+Refer to step 6 of OAuth 2.0 Authentication.

 Enable Password Vault: An optional feature that allows users to take the stored credentials from their own password vault.
 Refer to the password vault connection guide if needed.